lucky-media/guidelines/src/content/docs/testing/backend.md

 ### Feature Tests

-Feature tests check how different parts of an application interact.
-They are invaluable for ensuring that our software functions cohesively.
-Create feature tests within the `tests/Feature` directory.
+Feature tests check how different parts of the app work together.
+They're useful for testing full request/response cycles.
+Put them in the `tests/Feature` directory.

 ```php
 // Example of a simple feature test in Laravel